 One good answer is that every item in Nature, big or small, stands before the CREATOR in a trial within its realm.
 We humans may never comprehend the trial of the stone or the mosquito.
 After all, it is held between the CREATOR and His creatures.

-But we may say, that at least all items of Nature must comply with the Natural Laws set up by the CREATOR, ELoHiM.
-Hence any deviation from these Laws would incur harsh retribution.
+We may say, however, that each item in Nature must comply with the Natural Laws, set up by the CREATOR, ELoHiM.
+Any deviation from those Laws would incur harsh retribution.
 A small change in the size of the atom or the charge of the electrons, and you’d get a different Universe.
 Our Universe is “elegant and precise,” and must abide by ELKM’s Laws.
 In that sense it stands on a trial.

 Why creating the World as a Judge?

-Tradition (Kabbala) explains that the Infinite CREATOR would have created our Universe ready to shower on it endless, unconditional Love and Compassion, without any judgment.
+Tradition (Kabbala) explains that the Infinite CREATOR would have created our Universe with endless, unconditional Love and Compassion, without any trials and judgments.